colidescope/discover/docs/index.md

 - Go to the folder where you unzipped Discover.
 This is where the 'discover.bat' file is.
 - While holding SHIFT, right click anywhere in the folder (not on a file) and select 'Open Command Prompt window here' or 'Open PowerShell window here'
-- Type this command and hit Enter: 'python -m venv env'
+- Type this command and hit Enter: `python -m venv env`
-- Type this command and hit Enter: '.\env\Scripts\activate.bat'
+- Type this command and hit Enter: `.\env\Scripts\activate.bat`
-- Type this command and hit Enter: 'pip install -r requirements.txt'
+- Type this command and hit Enter: `pip install -r requirements.txt`
-- Type this command and hit Enter: 'python server.py'
+- Type this command and hit Enter: `python server.py`
 - If you see an error in the Command Prompt at any point during this process, take a screenshot of the command prompt and send it to support@colidescope.com with a description of the steps you took during installation.

 If you find a bug in Discover, you can submit it to the development team using the link below.
 If you include an email address we will notify you when we release a fix.